github4ak/chicago-taxi-trips/README.md

 This should setup the project in PyCharm.

-Using Git to add and files and make changes
+Using Git to add and files and make changes [I use the terminal instead of the PyCharm plugin]

 $ git pull